 - Off-the-clock work

 - Regular rate calculation

 - Workplace investigations

-A Littler team including Alison also won a trial in which our client defeated a class action claiming over $6 million for meal periods truck drivers chose not to take.
-The trial court agreed with Littler that the employees voluntarily chose to forego meal periods and also rejected the expert statistical evidence plaintiffs offered to justify the monies they sought.
+- Alison and the Littler team defeated a class action by truck drivers claiming over $6 million for missed meal periods.
+The trial court agreed the employees voluntarily chose to forego meal periods and rejected the plaintiffs' expert statistical evidence.

 - Financial institutions

 - Staffing agencies

 Alison is a frequent speaker and author, often teaming up with others to provide a broader perspective.
 She has conducted series of webinars with a national payroll company to update clients of recent changes in federal employment laws.
 Prior to Littler, she was a partner at another firm where she was in charge of approving new client matters and the oversight of accounts receivable for the office.